Self-contained two-layer shallow water theory of strong internal bores: Bores trailing gravity currents

+The exact solution of Eq. (\ref{eq:deps}) plotted in Fig. \ref{fig:gcf} shows that the possible upstream depth for deeper gravity currents is larger than that predicted by the linear relationship (\ref{eq:h1}) for shallow currents.
+Nevertheless, the height of maximal energy loss for a fixed upstream depth remains relatively close to this line also for deeper currents.

-First, let us consider the possibility of a shallower gravity current forming at the front of a supercritical current with $h\ge h_{c}.$ This corresponds to a relatively deep leading gravity current connected to a higher upstream state by a single bore which moves in the same direction as the gravity current.
-As seen in figure \ref{fig:gcf}(a), bores described by the positive branch of (\ref{eq:v1}) can move downstream only if the leading gravity current is sufficiently shallow.
-Bores which can move in the same direction as deep gravity currents are described by the negative branch of (\ref{eq:v1}).
-The respective gravity current and bore heights admitted by the energy dissipation constraint are shown by the filled-in region on figure \ref{fig:gcf}(b), where the solid line delimits the range of bores which can move not faster than the leading gravity current.
-The interface heights which satisfy both constraints are located in the upper right corner below the diagonal line where $h_{1}\le h_{0}$ on figure \ref{fig:gcf}(b).
-This corresponds to an upstream state which is shallower than the leading gravity current.
-The latter, in turn, has to be deeper than the minimal depth defined by the intersection of the diagonal with the solid line along which $\dot{\xi}_{1}=\dot{\xi}_{0}.$ This point coincides with the critical depth $h_{c}$ at which the leading front speed attains maximum.
-As argued above, the gravity currents deeper than $h_{c}$ may be unstable.
+First, let us consider the possibility of a shallower gravity current forming at the front of a supercritical current with $h\ge h_{c}.$ This corresponds to a relatively deep leading gravity current connected to a taller upstream state via single bore which moves in the same direction as the gravity current.
+As seen in Fig. \ref{fig:gcf}(a), if the leading gravity current is sufficiently shallow, the bores described by the positive branch of Eq. (\ref{eq:v1}) can move downstream only.
+The bores that can trail deep gravity currents are described by the negative branch of Eq. (\ref{eq:v1}).
+The corresponding height of gravity current and that of bore, which are admitted by the energy balance constraint (\ref{eq:deps}), are shown by the filled-in region on Fig. \ref{fig:gcf}(b).
+The solid line delimits the range of bores whose speed of propagation does not exceed that of the leading gravity current.
+The interface heights that satisfy both constraints are located in the upper right corner below the diagonal line $(h_{1}\le h_{0})$ on Fig. \ref{fig:gcf}(b).
+This corresponds to an upstream state which is shallower than the leading gravity current head.
+The latter, in turn, has to be taller than the minimal depth defined by the intersection of the diagonal with the solid line along which $\dot{\xi}_{1}=\dot{\xi}_{0}.$ This point coincides with the critical depth $h_{c}$ at which the leading front speed attains maximum and becomes unstable at $h>h_{c}.$